composer/windows-setup/src/ReadMe.txt

 Debugging
 ---------
 A "debug.iss" file is created each time you compile.
-This concatenates all the includes files so that you can debug from a single script (because the Inno IDE only allows one script open at a time).
+This concatenates all the include files so that you can debug from a single script (because the Inno IDE only allows one script open at a time).
 Remember that changes you make will be overwritten next time you compile "composer.iss".